Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Introduction

 Despite the significant interest in transfer learning and catastrophic forgetting, mitigation strategies considered thus far were pre-defined heuristics, offering no guarantees of optimality.
 In contrast, here we address the problem of identifying the optimal protocol to minimise forgetting.
-Specifically, we focus on \emph{replay} as a prototypical mitigation strategy and employ optimal control theory to determine the optimal training protocol that maximises performance across different tasks. \paragraph{Our contribution.} In this work, we combine dimensionality-reduction techniques from statistical physics \citep{saad1995dynamics,saad1995line,biehl1995learning} and Pontryagin's maximum principle from control theory \citep{feldbaum1955synthesis,pontryagin1957some,kopp1962pontryagin} to derive optimal task-selection protocols for the training dynamics of a neural network in a continual learning setting.
-Pontryagin's principle works efficiently in low-dimensional deterministic systems, hence requiring the statistical physics approach to neural networks~\citep{engel2001statistical}, where the evolution of high-dimensional stochastic systems are condensed to a few key order parameters governed by ordinary differential equations (ODEs)~\citep{saad1995dynamics,saad1995line,biehl1995learning}.
+Specifically, we focus on replay as a prototypical mitigation strategy.
+We use optimal control theory to determine the optimal training protocol that maximises performance across different tasks. \paragraph{Our contribution.} In this work, we combine dimensionality-reduction techniques from statistical physics \citep{saad1995dynamics,saad1995line,biehl1995learning} and Pontryagin's maximum principle from control theory \citep{feldbaum1955synthesis,pontryagin1957some,kopp1962pontryagin}.
+This approach allows us to derive optimal task-selection protocols for the training dynamics of a neural network in a continual learning setting.
+Pontryagin's principle works efficiently in low-dimensional deterministic systems.
+Hence, applying it to neural networks requires the statistical physics approach \citep{engel2001statistical}, which reduces the evolution of high-dimensional stochastic systems to a few key order parameters governed by ordinary differential equations (ODEs)~\citep{saad1995dynamics,saad1995line,biehl1995learning}.
 Specifically, we consider the teacher-student framework of \cite{lee2021continual}---a prototype continual learning setting amenable to analytic characterisation.
 Our main contributions are: \begin{itemize} \item We leverage the ODEs for the learning curves of online SGD to derive closed-form formulae for the optimal training protocols.
 In particular, we provide equations for the optimal task-selection protocol and the optimal learning rate schedule, as a function of the task similarity $\gamma$ and the problem parameters.
 Our framework is broadly applicable beyond the specific context of continual learning, and we outline several potential extensions. \item We evaluate our equations for a range of problem parameters and find highly structured protocols.
 Interestingly, we are nonetheless able to interpret these strategies a posteriori, formulating a criterion for ``pseudo-optimal'' task-selection.
 This strategy consists of an initial \emph{focus} phase, where only the new task is presented to the network, followed by a \emph{revision} phase, where old tasks are replayed. \item We clarify the impact of task similarity on catastrophic forgetting.
 At variance with what previously observed \citep{ramasesh2020anatomy,lee2021continual,lee2022maslow}, catastrophic forgetting is minimal at intermediate task similarity when learning with optimal task selection.
 We provide a mechanistic explanation of this phenomenon by disentangling dynamical effects at the level of first-layer and readout weights. \item We demonstrate that the insights from our optimal strategies in synthetic settings transfer to real datasets.
-Specifically, we show the efficacy of our pseudo-optimal strategy on a continual learning task using the Fashion-MNIST dataset, where it optimally interpolates between simple heuristic strategies based on the problem's parameters. \end{itemize}
+Specifically, we show the efficacy of our pseudo-optimal strategy on a continual learning task using the Fashion-MNIST dataset.
+Here, the pseudo-optimal strategy effectively interpolates between simple heuristics depending on the problem's parameters. \end{itemize}